Min(d)ing the President: A text analytic approach to measuring tax news: Introduction

 Second, to construct these prevalence measures from a considerable number of documents (we consider \textit{all} of the President's public statements since 1949), we introduce a novel semi-supervised text-analytic approach.
 While a standard, unsupervised Latent Dirichlet Allocation (LDA) topic model would allow us to quantify the prevalence of specific political issues -- henceforth referred to as topics -- and distinguish speeches about tax reforms from speeches on other topics, further differentiating between tax hikes and tax cuts is not possible.
 Our proposed novel strategy is to feed additional information into the LDA topic model in order to construct more informative priors for the tax hike/cut topics.
 To this aim, we combine lexical knowledge of a priori selected terms related to the direction of tax changes with the results from an unsupervised model.
 It is important to stress that our dictionary of selected terms only `nudges' the model towards the terms we deem to be important: the topic estimation remains data-driven and robust to misspecification.

 We find that our tax prevalence series predict future federal tax reforms regardless of how we measure tax changes: both cyclically adjusted revenue changes as well as all RR narrative measures are Granger-caused by our prevalence series.
 In contrast, we do not find evidence for predictability in the opposite direction.
 Interestingly, our series also Granger-cause implicit tax rates, which are often used to proxy tax news in the U.S.\footnote{To construct implicit tax rates, i.e. a measure of expected future tax rates, \citet{leeper2012quantitative} use the yield spread between taxable treasury bonds and tax-exempt municipal bonds to identify economic agents' expectations about future personal tax changes.} Again, we do not find evidence for predictability in the opposite direction.
 These findings suggest that our tax prevalence series capture the timing of the arrival of tax news more accurately.
 Additionally, and importantly we do not find evidence that our tax prevalence series are driven by business cycle conditions in the (recent) past.

-Furthermore, we propose a method for constructing the present value (in monetary terms) of a potential tax change from the two prevalence measures.
-We label this measure \textit{noisy tax news}\footnote{We use the term \textit{noisy tax news} to differentiate our measure from other suggested measures on perfectly anticipated tax changes (or shocks).
-By constructing an \textit{ex-ante} news signal we explicitly allow for such a measure to pick up noise (or \textit{ex-post} misleading information).
-The term \textit{noisy tax news} is inspired by the discussion in \citet{blanchard2013news} and \citet{forni2017noisy}.} and investigate its effects on output.
-We find that output remains largely unaffected by noisy news about a tax cut for at least a year, but then starts to increase.
-The boost in output is driven largely by (post-)implementation effects.
-However, anticipation effects seem to play a role as well.
-We carry out an extensive robustness analysis to examine whether other factors are influencing the results and if our findings are sensitive to different model specifications.
-We find, however, that the shape and magnitude of the output response to noisy news about a tax cut are remarkably robust.\footnote{The data and code to replicate our results can be found at \url{https://doi.org/10.34894/JHVJQS}.}
+We use our constructed measures to analyse the effects of tax news on economic activity.
+Along the lines suggested in \cite{SW2018}, we attach a scale, or monetary value, to the news by using the tax prevalence measures as instruments for future tax changes.
+We find that output expansion is driven by (post-) implementation effects of tax changes.
+However, allowing our measures to also instrument tax changes in the more distant future also reveals pre-implementation effects.
+More specifically, anticipation effects trigger initially a contraction in GDP if the anticipation horizon is long enough.
+We also find that the longer the anticipation horizon, the weaker the expansion due to implemented tax changes.